cortexlabs/cortex/docs/deployments/autoscaling.md

 <br>

 **`upscale_stabilization_period`** (default: 1m): The API will not scale above the lowest recommendation made during this period.
 Every 10 seconds, the autoscaler makes a recommendation based on all of the other configuration parameters described here.
 It will then take the min of the current recommendation and all recommendations made during the `upscale_stabilization_period`, and use that to determine the final number of replicas to scale to.
 Increasing this value will cause the cluster to react more slowly to increased traffic, and will reduce thrashing.
+The default is 0 minutes, which means that the cluster will react quickly to increased traffic.

 <br>